Digital Nomad Life in Dundee, Scotland

 What do people appreciate most about the culture in Dundee?

 "Expats in Dundee often appreciate the friendly and welcoming nature of the locals.
 They enjoy the rich history and heritage of the city, which is reflected in its architecture, museums, and cultural events.
 The local food and drink scene, particularly the traditional Scottish cuisine, is another aspect that expats appreciate.
 They also value the beautiful natural scenery that surrounds Dundee, including the River Tay and the nearby hills and countryside.
 The city's vibrant arts scene, with its numerous galleries, theatres, and music venues, is another draw for expats.
-Additionally, they appreciate the high quality of life in Dundee, with its affordable cost of living, good public services, and excellent educational institutions," remarked one foreigner who made the move to Dundee.
+Additionally, they appreciate the high quality of life in Dundee, with its affordable cost of living, good public services, and excellent educational institutions," said one person in Dundee.

 What do people find most challenging about the culture in Dundee?

 "Expats in Dundee may find the local dialect, known as Dundonian, challenging to understand as it is quite distinct and different from standard English.
 The weather can also be a challenge, as Scotland is known for its cold, rainy climate which might be difficult to adapt to for those from warmer countries.
 The Scottish cuisine, which includes dishes like haggis and black pudding, might be unfamiliar and not to everyone's taste.
 Some expats might also find it challenging to adapt to the slower pace of life in Dundee compared to larger, busier cities.
-Lastly, while Scots are known for their friendliness, it might take time for newcomers to break into established social circles and feel fully integrated into the local community," explained one expat living in Dundee, Scotland.
+Lastly, while Scots are known for their friendliness, it might take time for newcomers to break into established social circles and feel fully integrated into the local community," said one expat who made the move to Dundee.

 What residency documents or visas did I need if I will be in Dundee for a while?